-Teachers use many teachings aids (audiovisual aids, printed materials such as books, journals or newspaper articles, CD-ROMS and webpages) to facilitate their pupils’ learning.
+Teachers use many teachings aids (audiovisual aids, printed materials such as books, journals or newspaper articles, DVDs and websites) to facilitate their pupils’ learning.
 Most of these are likely to be protected by some form of copyright.

 Copyright is simply a “bundle of rights” including the right to copy materials (see “What is copyright?” in Copyright).
 In Australia, the Copyright Act 1968 (Cth) (“Copyright Act”) governs issues relating to copyright.